trimark-apps-team/trimarketplace-shopify/README.md

 ---
+## Note
+This workflow assumes all stores are set up the same with identical themes, content, settings, configurations, and media.
+If a one-off difference is required for a specific store, then a dedicated branch can be created to support that store

 ## Pre-launch (current phase, before any stores go live)
 - All Shopify stores use `default-trimarketplace` as the theme branch.